 Short circuit study

-Short circuit study with fault current contribution by Customer is required for larger services.
+The customer shall provide a short circuit study with fault current contribution for services greater than 200 Amperes.

-3.4 General Service - Greater Than 4999 kW
+3.4 Large Use Customer

 This section applies to large commercial, industrial, and institutional developments.
-All non-residential Customers with an average peak Demand of 5000 kW or higher over the past twelve months are to be classified as General Services Greater Than 4999 kW.
-For new Customers without prior billing history, the peak Demand will be based on 90% of the proposed capacity or installed transformer.
+All non-residential Customers with an average peak Demand of 5000 kW or higher over the past twelve months are to be classified as Large Use For new Customers without prior billing history, the rate class will be determined based on 90% of the proposed capacity or installed transformer.

-All requirements listed in Section 3.3 - General Service (>50 kW), apply to General Service (>4999kW) Customers.
+All requirements listed in Section 3.3 - General Service (>50 kW), apply to Large Use (>5000kW) Customers.

 An Interval Meter will be required, refer to Section 2.3.7.7 – Interval Metering.
 NOTL Hydro reserves the right to impose a primary metering unit (>750V).